 • List of variable spending (gas, entertainment, clothing)

 If you are setting out for gift shopping, withdraw the amount you set for it and leave your cards behind.
 This way, you’ll become more thoughtful of your would-be purchases.
 Using cash hurts more because you see it go from your hand to the cashier.
 So, if you want to avoid making extra purchases, use cash and when you run out of cash, then you know that it’s time to stop.

 ‘Tis the season to eat, drink and be jolly but ‘tis also the season for retail stores to “trick” you into spending unnecessarily.

 If you’re not careful, you may fall for those irresistible, jingly ads tempting you to spend more and make hefty charges to your credit card.
-Retail stores are shockingly good at this so before you make a purchase, make sure that the items you put in your cart are in your list and the prices are within your budget.
+Retail stores are shockingly good at this so before you make a purchase, make sure that the items you put into your cart are on your list and the prices are within your budget.
 With all those signs screaming SALE, 50% OFF, Buy 1 Take 1, it’s easy to make impulsive purchases.